jizekki/base-steering/README.md

 # Rules

-The game is not as easy as it seems. there are some rules to follow in order to get the best scores.
+The game may not be as easy as it seems. there are some rules to follow in order to get the best scores.

 - If a weapon collides with a target.
-A reward of **10** marks is gained (yay!).
+A reward of **10** marks is gained.
 - if a weapon collides with another weapon.
-A penalty of **-20** is deduced from the points (We don't want that to happen because it could lead to destroy our valuable track).
+A penalty of **-20** is deducted from the points (we don't want to play with missiles).
 - A weapon has an age, and dies when it reaches an age of **100**.
-If this happens, the weapon disappears.
-If the weapon dies without colliding with any target, a penalty of **-5** is deduced from the points (weapons are free, but they are to consume with moderation).
+If this happens, the weapon disappears and a penalty of **-5** is deducted from the points.

 # Additional changes as to the initial version